 Both of the original games have been remastered so that modern gamers can enjoy them.
 Age of Empires III also remains a contender, with two near full-length expansion packs and an updated setting as it offers players the chance to fight in the New World during the age of colonialism.

 A reimagining of the popular tabletop wargame, Dawn of War brings the science fiction universe of Warhammer 40,000 to life.
 Comprised of three very different games, the one unifying factor is the presence of the Blood Raven space marines.

 The first game is a traditional base building RTS.
-The second is more tactics focused with the player controlling a limited amount of squads, using cover and tactics to their advantage.
+The second is more tactics focused on the player controlling a limited amount of squads, using cover and tactics to their advantage.
 The most recent game takes inspiration from the MOBA genre, with hero units and their special abilities allowing for game-winning maneuvers.

 A franchise so successful that it’s spawned spin-offs and even a film, Warcraft 3 is a game no self respecting RTS fan should ignore.
 Taking charge of Orcs, Humans, Undead, and Night Elves, the player works through the campaign playing as each of the races.

 Aside from the standard resource gathering and army building, Warcraft also has heroes which can level up and increase in power.
 Often crucial to victory, the heroes add a more personal touch to the campaigns.
 The addition of a day-night cycle is one that promotes careful planning as it grants advantages to different armies.